mridubhatnagar/blogs-backup/ckyzyp3qa0fi88es17l162y8m.md

 ![WhatsApp Image 2022-01-28 at 5.55.23 PM.jpeg](https://cdn.hashnode.com/res/hashnode/image/upload/v1643372795923/Bhz93ghLd.jpeg)

 1. Have 3 accounts.
 Income account, spend-it account, and Invest-it account.
 As soon as the income comes.
+Do budgeting.
 Some percentage of income should be transferred to the spend-it and invest-it accounts.
 Never transfer money from your invest-it account to your spend-it account.

 2. Before you start investing.
 Start building an emergency fund.
 An emergency fund should be 6-12 months of your expenses.
 It also answers where to keep your emergency fund?